NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 ```

 ## Assembly Generation

 We do not change our TACKY AST, so Assembly stage stays intact.

 ## Extra Credit: Labeled Statements and Goto

-If we can support *If Statements* and *Conditional Expressions*, we can move forward to add support for **Goto** and **Labeled Statements**.
+If we can support _If Statements_ and _Conditional Expressions_, we can move forward to add support for **Goto** and **Labeled Statements**.
 Goto is like Jump in Assembly, whereas Labeled Statements specify the target for Goto.
 A new pass in Semantic Analysis is needed to check for the errors like using the same label for two labeled statements.

 ## Summary

 Congratulations!
 We've just implemented the first control structures in our compiler.
 However, we are limited by having a single statement in each clause.
 We'll extend to use compound statement, which is also a single statement but contains several inner statements in the next chapter.

-### Reference implementation Analysis
+### Reference Implementation Analysis

 [Chapter 6 Code Analysis](./code_analysis/chapter_6.md)

 ---